davidtchiu/davidtchiu.github.io/teaching/cs455/hwk2.ra/index.md

 ### Hwk: Relational Algebra

 This assignment asks you to formulate proper relational algebra expressions to answer arbitrary queries about the data.
-You are allowed to do these by hand (then scanned into a PDF document), but I strongly encourage you to take this opportunity to learn some $$\LaTeX$$.
+You are allowed to do these by hand (then scanned into a PDF document).

 #### Student Outcomes

 - To practice relational algebra operations.
-- Composing relational algebra expressions to answer complex queries.
+- To compose relational algebra expressions to answer complex queries.
 - To understand the connection of the relational model and its algebra to set theory.

 #### Required Files